CivicActions/nebula/CallNotes/Agendas&ActionItems.md

+## 7/2 Scrum call Agenda

+* Greg Elin to assert and document duplication of installation instructions
+* Owen to export slack conversation to GitHub
+* Rob to figure out how to bookmark inside systems
+*

 ## 7/1 Scrum call Agenda
 * Proposal plan in light of new bid extension.
 New questions of conformity to three separate Pools.
 * Confirming team and availability for coming days